What Does the Corporate Veil Protect?

-The most common reason to start a limited liability company is the protection afforded by a properly maintained corporate veil.
-This means that if your business is sued, your personal liability is limited to the amount of investment you’ve made in the company.
-Other than that, creditors are not able to pursue your home, your car, your belongings, or your personal money.
+The most common reason to start a limited liability company (LLC) is the protection afforded by a properly maintained corporate veil.
+This means that if someone sues your business, your personal liability is limited to the amount of investment you’ve made in the company.
+Other than that, creditors are unable to pursue your home, your car, your belongings, or your personal money.

-When your LLC’s corporate veil is pierced, you lose your limited liability status.
-At this point, your personal assets are fair game for creditors, which is a worst-case scenario for any entrepreneur.
-As such, it’s important that you do everything you can to keep your corporate veil intact at all times.
+When your LLC’s corporate veil is pierced, however, you lose your limited liability status.
+At this point, your personal assets become fair game for creditors — a worst-case scenario for any entrepreneur.
+As such, you should do everything you can to keep your corporate veil intact at all times.

 How is Your Corporate Veil Pierced?